 I reached such a conclusion while I was babysitting two kids in Beijing, the daughters of Chinese friends.
 Their parents would relentlessly fill their days with extracurricular activities, that ranged from violin to advanced mathematics to English, all on top of their regular homework.
 Specifically, I would visit their house on the weekends to speak with the girls in English.
 However, I wasn’t free to talk to them about what I considered interesting or what they wanted to, I was required to strictly stick to specific lists of words.
 These were very strange words, of the sorts nobody would use in everyday life, but which could be very useful for a “fill in the blanks” section on any given exam.
 The parents’ priority was for them to mechanically memorize, rather than put words in context to create more organic links between hypothetical situations and words needed in those circumstances.

-Something that struck me even more during those weekends was the weird way the two girls used to referred to each other: “four” and “six”.
+Something that struck me even more during those weekends was the weird way the two girls used to refer to each other: “four” and “six”.
 I could not understand why would anybody nickname their sister with a number, and at first I thought it was just a childish game.
 Things got even murkier when for three weekends in a row their nicknames kept changing, always to different numbers, and eventually settled on “five”, for both of them.
 I could not resist, I had to ask what was going on.
 It turned out that those numbers were their rankings in their respective classes, a measure used in their school to foster learning by contrasting everyone’s grades with those of their peers.

 The idea, I’ve been told later by the parents, is to encourage those who are not doing so well by giving them clearly identifiable examples to follow, and publicly laude those who are performing better than the others.
 In practice, however, I noticed that this nurtured a climate of desperate competition, rather than learning.
 The girls, when talking about the “ones” and “twos” did not have particularly kind words for them.